Finding your Writing Voice

 Writer, Lee Kofman, teaches that ‘the universal is in the particular.’

-Lee asked me for the particulars, because everyone, she says, can identify with eccentricity.
-I’d found an image and hence my means of expression.
-In other words, the voice to tell the story it came naturally.
+Lee asked for the particulars, because everyone, she says, can identify with eccentricity.
+I’d found my image and hence the means of expression.
+In other words, the voice to say it came naturally.

 To paraphrase Ralph Waldo Emerson, the writers job is to look for the ‘universal thread’ that connects us all.